Announcement Type: New Limited Competition Cooperative Agreement

 1. Award Notices

 The Notice of Award (NoA) is a legally binding document signed by the Grants Management Officer and serves as the official notification of the grant award.
-The NoA will be initiated by the DGM in the grant system, GrantSolutions (https://www.grantsolutions.gov).
+The NoA will be initiated by the DGM in our grant system, GrantSolutions (https://www.grantsolutions.gov).
 Each entity that is approved for funding under this announcement will need to request or have a user account in GrantSolutions in order to retrieve their NoA.
-The NoA is the authorizing document for which funds are dispersed to the approved entities and reflects the amount of Federal funds awarded, the purpose of the grant, the terms and conditions of the award, the effective date of the award, and the budget/project period.
+The NoA is the authorizing document for which Start Printed Page 24833funds are dispersed to the approved entities and reflects the amount of Federal funds awarded, the purpose of the grant, the terms and conditions of the award, the effective date of the award, and the budget/project period.

-Applicants who received a score less than the recommended funding level for approval (75) and were deemed to be disapproved by the ORC will receive an Executive Summary Statement from the IHS program office within 30 days of the conclusion of the ORC outlining the weaknesses and strengths of the submitted application.
+Applicants who received a score less than the recommended funding level for approval (75) and were deemed to be disapproved by the ORC, will receive an Executive Summary Statement from the IHS program office within 30 days of the conclusion of the ORC outlining the strengths and weaknesses of their application submitted.
 The IHS program office will also provide additional contact information as needed to address questions and concerns as well as provide technical assistance if desired.

 Approved But Unfunded Applicants

 Approved but unfunded applicants that met the minimum scoring range and were deemed by the ORC to be “Approved”, but were not funded due to lack of funding, will have their applications held by DGM for a period of one year.
-If additional funding becomes available during the course of FY 2013, the approved applications may be re-considered by the awarding program office for possible funding.
+If additional funding becomes available during the course of FY 2016 the approved but unfunded application may be re-considered by the awarding program office for possible funding.
 The applicant will also receive an Executive Summary Statement from the IHS program office within 30 days of the conclusion of the ORC.

-Any correspondence other than the official NoA issued by an IHS Grants Management Official announcing to the Project Director that an award has been made to their organization is not an authorization to implement their program on behalf of IHS.
+Any correspondence other than the official NoA signed by an IHS Grants Management Official announcing to the project director that an award has been made to their organization is not an authorization to implement their program on behalf of IHS.

 2. Administrative Requirements

-Cooperative agreements are administered in accordance with the following regulations, policies, and Office of Management and Budget (OMB) cost principles:
+Cooperative agreements are administered in accordance with the following regulations, policies, and OMB cost principles:

 C. Grants Policy: